jihyundev/jihyundev/README.md

-- 🔭 I’m currently working on Jaranda.
+- 🔭 Currently working on Jaranda.
-- 🌱 I’m interested in Angular, Typescript, and Design Patterns.
+- 🌱 Interested in refactoring codes, writing readable documents, and improving productivity.

 <!--